NdV66/tell-me-a-story/README.md

 2. As an user I want to have option to select more than 1 category and never less than 1. *DONE*
 # Reroll
 1. As an user I want like to have an option to reroll all dice. *DONE*
-2. As an user I want to have an option to change dice order (move it)
-3. As an user I want to have an option to export dice as an image and save it

 # Developer Stories (short)
 ## Documentation